UMD-CS-STICs/389Lspring18/codelabs/codelab-02/README.md

 ### Getting Started with AWS

 The first step is going to be to get an [AWS account](https://aws.amazon.com).
-If you already have an [Amazon.com](http://amazon.com/) account with your umd.edu (http://umd.edu/) email, then you can go ahead and sign in with the same account.
+If you already have an [Amazon.com](http://amazon.com/) account with your `@umd.edu` email, then you can go ahead and sign in with the same account.
 Sign in or Sign up [here](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html?nc2=h_ct).

 #### Free Tier Accounts